OmegaStator/EzADB/README.md

 ## Installation

-no installation is needed, you only need Python with the Subprocess module installed
+no installation is needed, you only need Python with the Subprocess and Platform module installed

 ## Roadmap